Injured Oil & Gas Workers: Texas Workers at Risk

 Put simply, in 2007, onshore oil drilling sites were described by the U.S. Chemical Safety and Hazard Investigation Board as among the country’s most dangerous workplaces, and there is little evidence that things have improved.

 Obviously, there are many restraints on how much OSHA can do to alleviate safety problems at oil and gas fields, so without Congress or state authorities taking some action, the high injury and fatality rates will continue.
-If you or a loved one have been injured or killed while working at a drilling or fracking site, contact the Texas Oil & Gas Injury Lawyer at Hill Law Firm today.
+If you or a loved one have been injured or killed while working at a drilling or fracking site, contact the San Antonio Oil & Gas Injury Lawyer at Hill Law Firm today.